Geelong

-Today, Geelong stands as an emerging healthcare, education and advanced manufacturing center.
-The city's economy is shifting quickly and despite experiencing the drawbacks of losing much of its heavy manufacturing, it is seeing much growth in other tertiary sectors, positioning itself as one of the leading non-capital Australian cities.
-It is home to the Geelong Football Club, the second oldest club in the Australian Football League.
+Today, Geelong stands as an emerging healthcare, education and advanced manufacturing centre.
+The city's economy is shifting quickly, and, despite experiencing the drawbacks of losing much of its heavy manufacturing, it is seeing much growth in other tertiary sectors, positioning itself as one of the leading non-capital Australian cities.
+It is now Australia's second fastest-growing city.
+Geelong is regarded as the "Gateway City" due to its critical location to surrounding western Victorian regional centres, providing a transport corridor for surrounding regions to the state capital Melbourne.
+It is also home to the Geelong Football Club, the second-oldest club in the Australian Football League.

 History

 Etymology

-The name Geelong comes from Djilang, used by the Wadawurrung Traditional Owners of the area at the time of settlement.
+The name Geelong comes from Djilang, used by the Wadawurrung traditional owners of the area at the time of settlement.